Max Planck Summer Academy for Legal History

 In order to open up the Summer Academy to a broad spectrum of PhD students, the Institute provides accommodation for the participants and a limited number of travel grants.

-The Deadline for the call for applications was 31 January 2023.
+The Deadline for the call for applications is 31 January 2024.